tony-sn/myBlog/_posts/2022-01-03-dark-mode-tutorial.md

 # What is Dark Mode?

 Dark Mode, or Dark Theme, actually is a bunch of CSS style rules, and is activated when users toggle a button, so that all these rules will be applied.
-Certainly we can build our site without the presence of Dark Mode, but giving another UI option for users is always welcome.
+Certainly we can build our site without the presence of Dark Mode, but giving another UI option to users is always welcome.
 Moreover, a dark screen also brings less eye strain than a bright one.
 We just need to setup everything methodically.

 # Setup Dark Mode/Theme: